Places

 - Adds Rapa Nui moai sunrise gathering, Polynesian cultural night, and donor appreciation dinner.

-- Allows flexible morning, fundraising gala in vineyard or lodge, and multiple community partner engagements.
+- Allows a flexible morning, fundraising gala in a vineyard or lodge, and time with multiple community partners.

 Best Time to Go